-How To Build The Ultimate Cheese Board For Festive Holiday Gatherings
+Cheese Board Ideas: How To Build A Party-Worthy Platter | Chatelaine

 The showstopper

-Grey Owl, a goat cheese with a vegetable ash rind, is among Meghan Markle’s favourite cheeses.
+Grey Owl is a goat cheese with a vegetable ash rind.
 Try this tangy stunner with honeycomb, which also also pairs well with blue cheese!
 (Or swap for a sharp goat or sheep’s milk cheese.)

 The after-dinner indulgence

-Beemster XO is rich and creamy with notes of caramel, which is why it works wonderfully with Chatelaine’s new Salted Caramel Cookies.
+Beemster XO is rich and creamy with notes of caramel, which is why it works wonderfully with Chatelaine’s Salted Caramel Cookies.
 (Swap for an aged Gouda.)